VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 `vmagent` can run and collect metrics in IoT and industrial networks with unreliable or scheduled connections to the remote storage.
-It buffers the collected data in local files until the connection to remote storage becomes available and then sends the buffered data to the remote storage at the maximum performance.
+It buffers the collected data in local files until the connection to remote storage becomes available and then sends the buffered data to the remote storage.
 It re-tries sending the data to remote storage on any errors.
 The maximum buffer size can be limited with `-remoteWrite.maxDiskUsagePerURL'.

 `vmagent` works on various architectures from IoT world - 32-bit arm, 64-bit arm, ppc64, 386, amd64.